Gandaki Boarding School: Scholarship Programme

 Scholarships are awarded to economically disadvantaged but intelligent students.
 The number of students studying on scholarship is 180.
-They represent various ethnic groups and are from various districts of the country.
-Every year, during January/February scholarship entrance exams are conducted in eight centers across the Western Region of Nepal to select deserving students.
-Home visits are made to verify information and confirm the scholarship.
+They represent different ethnic groups and are from various districts of the country.
+Every year, during January/February, scholarship entrance exams are conducted in eight centers across the Western Region of Nepal to select deserving students.
+Home visits are made by scholarship coordinators to verify information and confirm eligibility.